 The immunization status of all students will be reviewed periodically.
 Those students who do not meet the state guidelines must be excluded from school until the requirements are met.
 Students who have been exposed to a communicable disease for which they have not been immunized may be excluded from school at the discretion of the public health department.
 A Medical Doctor (MD) or a Doctor of Osteopathic Medicine (DO), licensed in California, may exempt your child from some or all immunization requirements due to a medical condition.
-A parent/guardian must submit a written statement from a California-licensed MD or DO which states:
+A parent/guardian must submit a written statement from a California-licensed Medical Doctor (MD)or Doctor of Osteopathic Medicine (DO) which states:

-- 1. That the physical condition or medical circumstances of the child are such that the required immunization(s) is not indicated. - 2.
-Which vaccines are being exempted. - 3.
-Whether the medical exemption is permanent or temporary. - 4.
-The expiration date, if the exemption is temporary.
+- That the physical condition or medical circumstances of the child are such that the required immunization(s) is 1. - contraindicated 2.
+Which vaccines are being exempted - 3.
+Whether the medical exemption is permanent or temporary 4 - The expiration date, if the exemption is temporary

 Starting January 1, 2016, state law does not allow parents or guardians of students in any school or child care facility to submit a Personal Belief Exemption (PBE) to a currently required vaccine.
 Any PBE filed at the school before January 1, 2016 will be honored until the next grade span, as defined by law.
-The immunization requirements do not prohibit pupils from accessing special education and related services required by their individualized education programs.
+The immunization requirements do not prohibit pupils from accessing special education and related services required by their Individualized Education Programs (IEPs).